Please see some FAQs below. Full FAQs can be downloaded as part of the toolkit.

-This study will examine if the licensed and recommended Meningococcal B vaccine reduces the spread of meningococcal bacteria in teenagers.
+This study is examining if the licensed and recommended meningococcal B vaccine reduces the spread of meningococcal bacteria in teenagers.

-All schools registered with the B Part of It study will have their first visit from immunisation nurses between April and June 2017.
+All schools registered with the B Part of It study received their first visit from the immunisation nurses between April and June 2017.

-Schools across the state have been randomised into two groups to assist with the effective and efficient roll out of the study.
-One school group will receive a throat swab and two doses of the vaccine in 2017, and a second throat swab in 2018, while the other will receive one throat swab in 2017, then two doses of the vaccine and a throat swab in 2018.
+Schools across the state were randomised into two groups (group A and B) to assist with the effective and efficient roll out of the study.
+Group A schools have received visits for a throat swab and two doses of the vaccine in 2017, and will receive a visit for a second throat swab in 2018.
+Group B schools received one visit for a throat swab in 2017, and will receive visits for two doses of the vaccine and a throat swab in 2018.

-The B Part of It study will roll out in stages across South Australia during 2017 and 2018.
-Participating students will be involved in the study for 12-15 months from the time of participation.
-Registered schools will be randomly split into two groups for the study.
+The B Part of It study will roll out in stages across South Australia during 2017 and further parts of the study will continue in 2018.
+Participating students are involved in the study for 12-15 months from the time of participation.
+Registered schools have been randomly separated into two groups for the study.

-Registered schools will be randomly divided into two groups and students from these groups will then receive their vaccinations either in 2017 or 2018.
-Schools and students will not be aware of which group they are in until the first school visit.
-At this time, they will be informed about when they will be given their first vaccination and will be provided with their full planned Meningococcal B vaccination schedule.
+Registered schools were randomly separated into two groups (A or B).
+Students from these groups will receive their vaccinations either in 2017 or 2018.
+On the first school visit date students were informed about when they will be given their vaccinations and were provided with their full meningococcal B vaccination study schedule for 2017 and 2018.

 Yes, students must have throat swabs to participate in the study.
 The throat swab is the key component of the study.
 The swab collects bacteria sitting at the back of the student’s throat.
 The bacteria are identified and counted in the laboratory and compared across time to assess any changes in the meningococcal bacteria carriage.

-This is a very large study, the largest of its kind globally.
-Vaccinations need to be rolled out across both 2017 and 2018 to work with the numbers and availability of immunisation nurses and to fit in with the existing immunisation program within South Australian schools.
+This is very large study, the largest of its kind globally.
+The throat swabs from the students who were vaccinated in 2017 will be compared with the throat swabs from the students who are being vaccinated in 2018.
+Also, vaccinations need to be rolled out across both 2017 and 2018 to work with the numbers and availability of immunisation nurses and to fit in with the existing immunisation program within South Australian schools.

 All students will receive the two doses of free vaccine during 2017-2018.
-There are two groups in the study: one group will receive their 2 doses of vaccine (and a throat swab) in 2017 between 1st April and September 30.
-The other group will receive their 2 doses of vaccine (and a throat swab) between April 1st and September 30th 2018.
-Students receive a second throat swab a year after first throat swab.
+There are two groups in the study: one group (Group A) which has received their first dose of the Bexsero vaccine and will receive their second dose of vaccine (and a throat swab) in 2017 between 1 July and 30 September.
+The other group will receive their 2 doses of vaccine (and a throat swab) between 1 April and 30 September 2018.
+All students will receive a second throat swab a year after first throat swab.

-If your child has already had 1 or 2 doses of the study vaccine (Bexsero®) then they may not participate in the study.
+Children who have already had 1 or 2 doses of the study vaccine (Bexsero®) were not able to enroll in the study.

-If your child has had the MeNZB™ they are able to participate in the Study.
+Children who have received the MeNZB™ are participating in the Study.
 Between 2004 and 2006 the MeNZB™ vaccine was offered in New Zealand to anyone under 20 years old and routine immunisation for babies and preschoolers continued until June 2008.
-The vaccine was a short-term measure to reduce risk during an epidemic of meningococcal B in New Zealand and was not expected to provide life-long protection.
+The vaccine was a short-term measure to reduce risk during an epidemic of meningococcal B in New Zealand.

-Yes, international students may participate in the study if the student is enrolled in a participating SA school in years 10, 11 or 12 for a minimum of a full school year and if they can obtain consent from their parents / legal guardian if they are less than 18 years old.
+Yes, international students are participating in the study.
+Students were able to participate if they were enrolled in a participating SA school in years 10, 11 or 12 for a minimum of a full school year and if they obtained consent from their parents / legal guardian if they were less than 18 years old.

 Yes if your child/ren move schools they can remain in the study.
 A text message will be sent to parents (if they provided a mobile phone number on the consent form) prior to each school visit and prior to the start of the 2018 school year.
 The text message will ask parents to respond if their child has moved schools and this will enable the study team to inform the relevant school immunisation providers.
 If you do not have a mobile phone number, parents should advise the school immunisation provider of their school change and which group they were in at the previous school.